The following Property precedent provides comprehensive and up to date legal information covering:

 [insert details of the buyer’s lender]

 Dear [insert organisation name]

 This undertaking relates to the sale of [insert property description] (the Property) by [insert seller’s name] to [insert buyer’s name] (the Transaction) and the discharge of the registered charge over the Property dated [insert date] (the Charge) in favour of [insert bank name] (the Bank).

 We confirm that:

-the Bank has confirmed that following receipt of the Redemption Amount, it will give us written confirmation of that fact as soon as possible within banking hours on that day or as soon as reasonably practicable thereafter;
+the Bank has confirmed that following receipt of the Redemption Amount, it will give us written confirmation of that fact as soon as possible within banking hours on that day or as

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.